evoth/blog-content/posts/2024-03-04_2024-tse-plan/index.md

 While this probably sounds overambitious (it almost certainly is), at the time of writing I've made good progress and there's no reason I shouldn't be able to complete it (fingers crossed!).
 If I do complete it, programming in the above shots should be fairly trivial.
 If not, I'll scramble to write a custom program to do it like I probably should have done in the first place.

+**Update 2024-03-19:**

+I just now realized that when originally writing this, I left out a crucial piece of the puzzle: the reason I didn't want to use existing eclipse automation software on a Mac or PC.
+This was the first option I considered, but I ended up settling on my current plan due to the following reasons:
+1. I simply don't own a computer that I can trust to run reliably for the full duration of the eclipse.
+My laptop can probably last 3 hours on battery, but I likely won't have access to an outlet for the entire day, and it's way too close to risk it.
+2. Even if I knew it would last, I don't want to be burdened by babysitting a laptop (with physical connections to multiple cameras) for 3 hours.
+I have no idea how crowded my location will be or what the weather conditions will be, but I can't imagine a scenario in which a laptop doesn't add extra stress to the situation.
+3. I was already intrigued by the customization (of both hardware and software) that the microcontroller approach would allow, and I was further enticed by the challenge that it would bring.

+So far, I'm glad I went with this option simply because of the number of new things I've learned and the skills I've gained!

 ## Sun and planets at 18mm

 Here's a depiction of the image I hope to capture at 18mm{{< sidenote "(" ")" "" "." >}}keep in mind that I'm using a crop sensor camera, which is why 18mm is still relatively tight{{< /sidenote >}}: